indianajohn-aemass/spectrolab/README.md

 To record Spectroscan3D movies, simply use the record button on the player.
 Movies can be recorded as PCD or SSI files.

+	sudo ./spectrolab_viewer

-== Example Programs ==
+##Example Programs
 The tools directory contains basic programs demonstrating the driver's API.
+Use these programs to learn how to use this repository.
 There are example programs for grabing point clouds, save intensity images, and creating a simple streaming viewer for your Spectroscan 3D.

+* spectroscan3d_grabframe.cpp -  grab a frame and save as an ssi binary
+* spectroscan3d_grabpcd.cpp   -  grab a frame and save as a pcd file
+* spectroscan3d_frame_to_png.cpp - convert a Spectroscan 3D ssi binary to a png intensity image
+* simple_movie_player.cpp -  play a directory of *.ssi binary files in a 3D viewer
+* spectroscan3d_simple_viewer.cpp - stream a point cloud from a Spectroscan 3D to a 3D viewer